📣 ANNOUNCEMENT: Class of 2028 Applications are now open! Request information today.

 power over their careers.

 The Flywheel Fund for Career Choice is a new nonprofit designed to give students more power to choose career paths that inspire them—by easing the burden of costly loan repayment.
-Our first initiative is a pilot project created in collaboration with Stanford Law School* and open only to member of its classes of 2025 and 2026.
+Our first initiative is a pilot project created in collaboration with Stanford Law School¹ and currently open only to member of its classes of 2026, 2027, and 2028.
 If you are interested in helping to create a Flywheel Fund for your school please email us at info@flywheelfund.org.

 About The Fund